DIDSR/DICaugment/README.md

 <!-- [![PyPI version](https://badge.fury.io/py/albumentations.svg)](https://badge.fury.io/py/albumentations)
 ![CI](https://github.com/albumentations-team/albumentations/workflows/CI/badge.svg) -->

-Albumentations3D is a Python package based on the popular image augmentation library [Albumentations](https://github.com/albumentations-team/albumentations), but with specific enhancements for working with volumetric 3D images, such as CT scans.
-This package provides a collection of powerful and efficient augmentation techniques that can be seamlessly integrated into your machine learning pipeline to augment 3D images used for model development.
+Albumentations3D is a Python package based on the popular image augmentation library [Albumentations](https://github.com/albumentations-team/albumentations) [[1]](#1), but with specific enhancements for working with volumetric 3D images, such as CT scans.
+This package provides a collection of powerful and efficient augmentation techniques that can be seamlessly integrated into your machine learning pipeline to augment 3D images.

-Below are some examples of some common or unique augmentations that are possible with the Albumentations3D library:
+Below are some examples of some common or unique augmentations that are possible with the Albumentations3D library applied on an example obtained from the NLST dataset [[2]](#2):
 ![lungs](./tools/README_example.gif)